jakemhiller/ReactVelocityTransitionGroup/README.md

 # VelocityTransitionGroup

 This is a replacement for React's `ReactCSSTransitionGroup` addon that uses [velocity.js](https://github.com/julianshapiro/velocity) for animations instead of CSS.

+### Warning

+Many other libraries have popped up since this one that accomplish the same thing and more.

+I'd recommend looking at [velocity-react](https://github.com/twitter-fabric/velocity-react) before using this.
+It is likely more up to date with the latest React, and includes other components and features that make working with Velocity in React much easier.

 ### Installation: